sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

 layout: post
 title:  Why I want a dedicated hash instruction
 description: My thoughts on why a CPU instruction to provide a stronger hash operation in one cycle would benefit software performance.
-categories: hashing, prng, cpu, pipeline, handwaving
+categories: hashing, random, computer architecture, handwaving
 ---
 A good hash function is expected to [remove correlations][correlation immunity] of various sorts between subsets of inputs and their hashed outputs in order to